-A. Authorized Union business representatives, or the President of the Union or his or her authorized designee in the case of his or her absence after notification to the City Manager's Office, and one other member of the Executive Board of Local 127, who will not be on City time, shall be granted access to work locations in which employees covered hereby are employed, for the purpose of conducting grievance investigations and observing working conditions.
+- A. Authorized Union business representatives, or the President of the Union or his or her authorized designee in the case of his or her absence after notification to the City Manager's Office, and one other member of the Executive Board of Local 127, who will not be on City time, shall be granted access to work locations in which employees covered hereby are employed, for the purpose of conducting grievance investigations and observing working conditions.
 Authorized Union representatives desiring such access to such work locations shall first inform the appropriate Management representative at that work site of the purpose of the visit.
 The Union representative shall not unduly interfere with the operations of the department during a visit.
 Representatives have the right to meet with employees on an individual basis during coffee, rest or lunch breaks at City facilities.
 Such access shall normally be granted by Management unless the visit will unduly interfere with the operation of the department.
-Such permission shall not be unreasonably withheld.

-- B. When the President of the Union desires to leave his or her work assignment to pursue grievances or observe working conditions, he or she shall first inform his or her immediate supervisor as to the nature and location of said business and obtain permission to leave, and he or she shall provide the supervisor with an estimated time of return.
-Such permission shall not be unreasonably withheld. - C. When a class action grievance emerges, or when management requests to meet and confer during the term of the agreement, Local 127 representatives may request directly from the Labor Relations Manager, permission to have an opportunity to meet with affected employees for a reasonable amount of time during regular working hours for the purpose of discussing the grievance, or management proposals.
+Such permission shall not be unreasonably withheld. - B. When a class action grievance emerges, or when management requests to meet and confer during the term of the agreement, Local 127 representatives may request directly from the Labor Relations Manager, permission to have an opportunity to meet with affected employees for a reasonable amount of time during regular working hours for the purpose of discussing the grievance, or management proposals.
 The decision of the Labor Relations Manager shall be final.